-If you’re here then you want answers; you want to take a stand; you want to start the journey to overcoming social anxiety which is holding you back in life.
+If you’re here, you want answers, you want to take a stand.
+You want to obliterate the social anxiety that is holding you back in life.

-My respects to you for that, for it takes massive balls to recognize a problem within yourself, and then looking for help.
+My respects to you, for it takes massive balls to recognize a problem within yourself and looking for help.

-Overcoming social anxiety I’d say is one of my greatest accomplishments up to this day.
+Overcoming social anxiety, I’d say is one of my greatest accomplishments in life up to this day.
 For it was so extremely difficult!

-But what was even harder than that was going through it and believing that there wasn’t a solution to this problem.
-I felt stuck in a dark cold place.
+But even harder than that, was going through it believing that there wasn’t a solution to this problem.
+I felt stuck in a dark, cold place.

 I mean how could you have a happy fulfilling life if you can’t: